Can you reference Wikipedia in an essay or assignment?

-So I’m adding tip 102 here, because I really, really want your work to impress your readers (who will include the assessors, examiners or markers) from the outset and it is my belief that the few extra minutes that it will take you to get your facts and citation from a classic textbook or an academic article instead will be well worth the investment.
+So I’m adding tip 102 here, because I really, really want your work to impress your readers (who will include the assessors, examiners or markers) from the outset.
+And it is my belief that the few extra minutes that it will take you to get your facts and citation from a classic textbook or an academic article will be well worth the investment.

-Unless you’re writing your PhD on changes in the public understanding of the composition of the Bat Out of Hell trilogy, in which case go right ahead, and please post below and tell us what you discover. 😀
+Unless you’re writing your PhD on changes in the public understanding of the composition of the Bat Out of Hell trilogy.
+If that’s the case, then go right ahead.
+Please post below and tell me what you discover. 😀

 If you’re a student and you’d like some help and advice from someone who has been there, please take a look at my book, “101 tips for planning, writing and surtiving your dissertation“.
 You don’t even need to wait til you begin your dissertation either; it’s useful from the very beginning of your studies.